 Content scoring helps your brand set a benchmark for itself, moving you closer to understanding customer's buying stages and expectations.
 When you've established the content types that work for a specific customer segment, you can easily replicate your success over and over again.

 Creating a content marketing strategy is one of the most important steps you can take for your marketing team.
 To do so, take an audit of your current content and figure out what works for your business.
-If you're starting from scratch, check out our ultimate guide on content marketing.

 Editor's note: This post was originally published in November 2017 and has been updated for comprehensiveness.